ROBOKiTTY/KiTTYCoin/README.md

 ![DogeCoin](http://static.tumblr.com/ppdj5y9/Ae9mxmxtp/300coin.png)

 ## What is KiTTYCoin? - Such coin
-KiTTYCoin is a Dogecoin clone.
+KiTTYCoin is a shameless Dogecoin clone.
 Dogecoin is like Bitcoin, but based on Litecoin, and also much more wow. http://dogecoin.com/

 ## License - Much license